Court orders registration of criminal defamation case against MP BJP chief, ex-CM Chouhan | Politics

 - India

-Jabalpur, Jan 20 (PTI A special court here on Saturday ordered registration of a criminal defamation case against Madhya Pradesh BJP chief VD Sharma, former chief minister Shivraj Singh Chouhan and ex-minister Bhupendra Singh on a petition by Congress' Rajya Sabha member Vivek Tankha.
+Jabalpur, Jan 21 (PTI A special court here has ordered registration of a criminal defamation case against Madhya Pradesh BJP president VD Sharma, former chief minister Shivraj Singh Chouhan and ex-minister Bhupendra Singh on a petition by Congress' Rajya Sabha member Vivek Tankha.

-In her order, Special court of Judicial Magistrate First Class Vishveshwari Mishra for MPs and MLAs directed the registration of a defamation suit after prima facie finding sufficient evidence for trial, petitioner's counsel HS Chhabra told PTI.
+In her order on Saturday, Judicial Magistrate First Class Vishveshwari Mishra, dealing with cases pertaining to MPs and MLAs, directed for the registration of a defamation suit after prima facie finding sufficient evidence for trial, petitioner's counsel HS Chhabra told PTI.

-Tankha, also a senior Supreme Court lawyer, alleged that the BJP leaders tarnished his image by claiming incorrectly that he was involved in a Supreme Court case related to Other Backward Class (OBC) quota in Panchayat elections in 2021.
+Tankha, also a senior Supreme Court lawyer, alleged that the BJP leaders tarnished his image by claiming incorrectly that he was involved in a Supreme Court case related to the Other Backward Class (OBC) quota in the panchayat elections in 2021.

-The former MP advocate general Tankha in his statement averred that neither had he participated in any court proceedings relating to the OBC reservation nor had he filed in any petition on the issue.
+In his statement, the former MP advocate general averred that neither had he participated in any court proceedings pertaining to the OBC reservation nor had he filed any petition on the issue.

 Tankha has also filed a civil defamation suit of Rs 10 crore against Sharma, Chouhan and Singh.